mj-felix/engineer-of-computer-science-final-project/README.md

 ## Directories

-- db-script (SQL script to create tables and triggers and seed data)
+- db-script (SQL script to create tables and triggers and to seed data)
-- portal (source code of the application - covers both majors)
+- portal (source code of the application - the same application covers both majors)
 - theses (final papers for both majors)

 ## Contact